On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Introduction

-\begin{enumerate} \item \textbf{Diagnosis: Path Existence Criterion.} We derive a rigorous and easy-to-compute criterion that predicts exactly when collapse occurs from the noise schedules and exponents alone.
-This criterion explains why constant-exponent heuristics appear stable in shared-schedule settings yet fail under heterogeneous compositions.
+\textbf{1.
+Diagnosis: Path Existence Criterion (PEC).} We derive a rigorous criterion that certifies path existence when $C(t)>0$ and detects collapse when $C(t)<0$, based on schedules and exponents.
+The PEC explains precisely why constant-exponent baselines fail.
+Under Gaussian-to-compactly-supported settings, these are sharp universal conditions; the boundary case $C(t)=0$ is handled separately in Appendix~\ref{app:compactly_supported}.

-\item \textbf{Solution: Adaptive Path Correction with Exponents (ACE).} Building on this diagnosis, we extend the Feynman–Kac PDE to support time-varying exponents.
-This allows ACE to dynamically adjust steering weights throughout generation to ensure the path existence criterion is satisfied at all times.
-ACE provably guarantees a valid probability path whenever the endpoints are valid. \end{enumerate}
+\textbf{2.
+Solution: Adaptive Path Correction with Exponents (ACE).} We generalize Feynman–Kac steering to support time-varying exponents.
+ACE dynamically adjusts steering weights to satisfy the PEC, provably ensuring path existence up to the final timestep. {We also show that ACE acts as a variance reduction mechanism, minimizing the quantile radius of intermediate distributions to stabilize sampling.}

-\textbf{Validation.} On a synthetic 2D checkerboard benchmark, ACE eliminates collapse and reduces distributional error by over $5\times$.
-On flexible-pose scaffold decoration~\citep{zhang2023delete,xie2024diffdec,ghorbani2024autofragdiff}, a practical molecular design task requiring heterogeneous DN/CONF/SBDD composition, standard steering fails at high guidance scales due to path collapse, whereas ACE remains stable and discovers molecules with substantially improved docking scores.
-On compositional image generation, we show that even when the path-existence criterion holds, time-varying exponents can sharpen intermediate distributions and improve sample quality in practice ($+9.57\%p$ on COCO-MIG), suggesting ACE as a general steering paradigm rather than only a fix for collapse.
+\textbf{Experimental Validation.} On a synthetic benchmark, ACE eliminates collapse and reduces error by $4\times$.
+On flexible-pose scaffold decoration, ACE enables the stable composition of DN/CONF/SBDD experts, surpassing constant-exponent baselines across metrics.
+In our flexible-pose setting, ACE exceeds specialized monolithic baselines in optimization success rates while maintaining competitive drug-likeness.
+Finally, on COCO-MIG (Appendix~\ref{sec:image}), ACE improves attribute success rates ($+9.6\%p$) over constant baselines, establishing it as a general framework for both heterogeneous and homogeneous diffusion steering.

-Our work provides a simple safeguard against a common failure mode and establishes the theoretical foundations for safely composing heterogeneous generative models, as summarized in Table~\ref{tab:method_comparison}.
+\textbf{Conflict of Interest Disclosure.} The authors declare no financial conflicts of interest related to this work.